SEC poised to break own NFL record for 1st-round draft picks

 —WR Jerry Jeudy, Alabama: Precision route-runner could go before Ruggs.

--DT Javon Kinlaw, South Carolina: In a relatively shallow pool of interior D-linemen, the top two guys are from SEC.
+—DT Javon Kinlaw, South Carolina: In relatively shallow pool of interior D-linemen, top two guys are from SEC.

 —OT Andrew Thomas, Georgia: Three-year starter for Bulldogs will be plug-and-play guy at next level.